 Are you sick of your current career?
 In a dead-end job that isn’t taking you anywhere?
 Have you been researching how to become a programmer or how to learn programming?
 If so, then this article is for you!

-In this article, I will teach you how to become a programmer with a simple step by step guide.
 We will look at a variety of different topics that are directly related to programming, and by the end, you should be able to answer questions like:

 - What does a computer programmer do?